Astoria (Marianas Trench album): Composition and recording

-The album was written during a time where Josh Ramsay was dealing with problems in his personal life.
+The album was written during a time when Josh Ramsay was dealing with problems in his personal life.
 He made visits to the hospital to tenure for his mother's health, who was diagnosed with Lewy body dementia, and had broken up with his then-fiancé.
 However, Ramsay persevered and returned to the studio, with a goal of "getting back to writing."
-The material that transpired, became to be Astoria.
+The material that transpired, became Astoria.
 Ramsay stated, "We took the hardest two years of my life and made it into something beautiful, and our best work to date."
 Musically, the group experiments with different sounds, such as the retro funk "Burning Up" to the '70s influenced "Shut Up and Kiss Me".
 Ramsay said the band spent three days capturing an INXS sound to the guitar part on "Burning Up", as it was "important for the song."
 They used various chorus pedals, a vintage Roland Jazz Chorus amp, a Marshall amp and a Vox AC30 amp.
 Ramsay stated that they avoided using any guitars or amps that were made after the '80s, explaining, "All the guitars were my old ones, and then we used practical synths.
 I used an old MiniMoog, old Yamaha stuff; all the analog synths are practical and real.
 The only problem was that you couldn't really recall a sound, so you have to go with it as you have it.
 The output sounds different an hour later."
 On the third track "Yesterday", it features a horn section and has been described as a neon-'80s synth song.
-The eighth track, "Dearly Departed" references nine previous Marianas Trench songs from their earlier records.
+The eighth track, "Dearly Departed" references eleven previous Marianas Trench songs from their earlier records.
 The last track, "End of an Era" is described as a Queen-inspired hard rock track, which bassist Mike Ayley said is an emotional track with a "long tense buildup and a big payoff."

 The Vancouver Film Orchestra provided strings on the album, performing on five tracks that are interludes.
 Ramsay explained the concept behind the title track, stating that he wanted "symphony style songs to open the record."
 The group blended vintage instruments and synthesizers so that "each section sounded like a different band."
 The album was produced by Josh Ramsay and was recorded at The Umbrella Factory, The Benhouse and The Warehouse Studio in Vancouver, BC.
 Most of the drums were recorded at The Umbrella Factory, with the exception of "Who Do You Love", which was recorded at The Warehouse Studio and features a 10-man drum ensemble.
 Ramsay explained that it was inspired after he watched a behind the scenes feature of Hans Zimmer doing the score to Man of Steel, who brought in a bunch of drummers and had them improvising together.
 A video was uploaded to their official Vevo channel regarding the making of the album.